pantheon-systems/documentation/source/docs/articles/local/installing-cygwin-on-windows.md

 [Cygwin](http://cygwin.com/install.html) is a collection of tools which provide Linux tools and utilities for Windows computers.
 If you do not have access to a Mac or Linux environment, you can use Cygwin to generate the .key and .csr file that are needed to get a SSL certificate from a provider.

 ## Getting Started
-Before you begin, take a look at the [SSL documentation](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication).
+Before you begin, take a look at the [HTTPS documentation](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication).
 Once you have gone through the process of generating the command to get a valid CSR certificate for your domain, you can continue on to the steps below.

 ## Download and Install Cygwin
 Download the latest version of [Cygwin](http://cygwin.com/install.html) by going to the installer page.